 10. Wee, Lass And Laddie

 And finally, “wee” “lass” and “laddie” are not funny Scottish sayings or terms of endearment you only hear on the telly.
 We use them every day.
-So do not be surprised if someone asks you to take a wee seat, or tells you what a beautiful lass you are.
-Like we mentioned earlier, we Scots are a friendly, accommodating and hospitable bunch.
+So do not be surprised if someone asks you to take a wee seat, or points to that lassie over there.
+It’s just the way we talk!

 Now that you are an expert in Edinburgh-isms, why not put our funny Scottish sayings and phrases to the test and visit our wee city for yourself?
 And since we know that mony a mickle maks a muckle, and holidays make yer lum reek lang, we have a range of special offers, affordable accommodation and comfy scratchers right here in the heart of Edinburgh.